spinque/query-api-ts/README.md

 ### Faceted search

-Faceted search is a common use-case for application built on Spinque.
+*Faceted search* is a common pattern found in applications built on Spinque.
 This library provides a FacetedSearch to ease the interaction between queries in a faceted search setup.

 The following example shows how a search endpoint 'movie_search' can be used in combination with facet endpoints 'genre' and 'director'.